Gastroesophageal reflux disease and heartburn

 Chronic Throat Conditions

 GERD commonly occurs with obstructive sleep apnea, a condition in which breathing stops temporarily many times during sleep.
+Sleep apnea may develop in infants, children or adults with GERD.
 It is not clear which condition is responsible for the other, but GERD is particularly severe when both conditions occur together.
-Both conditions may also have risk factors in common, such as obesity and sleeping on the back.
-Studies suggest that in patients with sleep apnea, GERD can be markedly improved with a continuous positive airway pressure (CPAP) device, which opens the airways and is the standard treatment for severe sleep apnea.
+In adults, the two conditions may have risk factors in common, such as obesity and sleeping on the back.
+Studies suggest that in adult patients with sleep apnea, GERD can be markedly improved with a continuous positive airway pressure (CPAP) device, which opens the airways and is the standard treatment for severe sleep apnea.

 Complications in Infants and Children